Chukwuka1488/Task_Tracker_Angular/README.md

 # Task_Tracker_Angular
 This is a task tracker app built with angularjs.

-Go into the folder to see the repo.
+Go into the TaskTrackerApp folder to see the repo.

 The visuals of the app is shown below: